What Is Love? (Twice song): Commercial performance

-The song debuted atop Gaon's Digital Chart and Billboard Koreas Kpop Hot 100.
+The song debuted atop Gaon's Digital Chart and Billboard Korea's Kpop Hot 100.
 It also peaked at No. 3 and 6 on Billboard charts' World Digital Song Sales and Billboard Japan Hot 100, respectively.
 The song placed at number 29 at Billboard Japan Hot 100 year-end chart, and placed at number 14 in Top Streaming Songs.

 "What Is Love?" surpassed 100 million streams in October 2019, becoming Twice's third consecutive Platinum certification single for streaming from the Korea Music Content Association (KMCA).

-In April 2020, "What Is Love?" earned Silver streaming certification for surpassing 30 million streams on Oricon Streaming Singles Chart from the Recording Industry Association of Japan (RIAJ).
+In April 2020, "What Is Love?" earned Silver streaming certification from the Recording Industry Association of Japan (RIAJ) for surpassing 30 million streams.
 In 2021, "What Is Love?" re-charted on several music streaming services after going viral on TikTok.
 Over 1 million videos on TikTok have used the song as their background music.
-In February 2023, "What Is Love?" became Twice's first music video to reach 700 million views.

-Japanese version

-Twice's second compilation album #Twice2, released on March 6, 2019, includes both Korean and Japanese versions of the song.
-"What Is Love?
-(Japanese ver.)" was pre-released as a digital single on February 7, along with an accompanying music video.
-The Japanese lyrics were written by Risa Horie.
-It was first performed on Music Station Super Live on December 21, 2018.

 Accolades

+"What Is Love" received 12 first place awards on South Korean music programs.